 As someone who speaks to clients and candidates pretty much constantly, I’m often asked for advice by people on both sides of the interview desk.

-After all, I review more CVs and screen more candidates than most decision makers simply because most decision makers have plenty of other duties in their business.
-I have a better idea than most candidates of what hiring managers will prioritise – and, of course, I know exactly what the client I’m talking to them about wants.
+After all, I review more CVs and screen more candidates than most decision-makers simply because most decision-makers have plenty of other duties in their business.
+I have a better idea than most candidates of what hiring managers will prioritise – and, of course, I know exactly what the client I’m talking to about wants.

 As we head into one of the traditionally busiest seasons in our world, I thought I’d take a look at the big question I’m asked most often: the salary question.